 On 11 April 2014, Option issued a second convertible bond loan for a total amount of EUR 12 million.
 The funding was subscribed to by Quaeroq CVBA for EUR 4 million, Alychlo NV, holding company of Marc Coucke, for EUR 2.7 million, Vermec NV for EUR 1.5 million, Jan Callewaert for EUR 0.5 million, Frank Deschuytere, CEO of Option, for EUR 0.2 million and a number of private investors and companies for EUR 3.1 million.
 The 5-year convertible bond matures in April 2019 and has an annual interest rate of 9% with an initial conversion price of EUR 0.295, which is the average price of the Option share 30 days prior to the issuing of the convertible bond.
 The interest shall be capitalized with the outstanding principal amount of the bonds on a half-yearly basis.
 By notaries deed of 13 May 2015, the conversion of 1 convertible bond and subsequent capital increase was ascertained by the board of directors.
+By notaries deed of 12 May 2016, the conversion of 4 convertible bonds and subsequent capital increase was ascertained by the board of directors.

 On 6 November 2015, Option issued a third convertible bond loan for a total amount of EUR 6 million.
 The funding was totally subscribed to DANLAW Inc. The annual interest rate is 5%.
-Interests are capitalized and the conversion rate is EUR 0.228.
+The conversion rate is EUR 0.228.